 Nothing beats the feeling of lying back on the beach without a care in the world as you listen to the new laidback beach tunes playlist you made on the journey over.

-Our advice?
-If you usually use wireless headphones, you might want to invest in a cheap pair of Dlordy Wired Earbuds so you don’t have to worry about losing one or getting sand trapped in them.
-Not cool.
+My advice?
+If you usually use wireless headphones, you might want to invest in a cheap pair of Dlordy Wired Earbuds* so you don’t have to worry about losing one or getting sand trapped in them.
+Not ideal.

 11. Hair Tie